sitespeedio/sitespeed.io/docs/documentation/sitespeed.io/performance-dasboard/index.md

 # Performance Dashboard
 {:.no_toc}
-We spent a lot of time making it easier in 4.x to install and run your own performance dashboard with pre made dashboards and a Docker compose file to rule them all.

 * Lets place the TOC here
 {:toc}

+We spent a lot of time making it easier in 4.x to install and run your own performance dashboard with pre made dashboards and a Docker compose file to rule them all.
+You can see the beauty [here](https://dashboard.sitespeed.io).

-# What you needed
+# What you need
 You need [Docker](https://docs.docker.com/engine/installation/) and [Docker Compose](https://docs.docker.com/compose/install/).

 # Up and running in 5 minutes